Skip to main content

 Configuring Cursor...

-Cursor hooks installed.
+Cursor hooks already configured, skipping.

 Configuring Codex...